e-linds/llm_app/README.md

 - A Datadog Agent must be running, and you must set the DD_API_KEY as an environment variable in this app.

-- You will also need an OpenAI API key set appropriately.
+- You will also need an OpenAI API key and a Google GenAI API key set appropriately.